The Islamist Psychosis

 The deeply imprinted idea that the world-to-come is more important than this world, has led to the jihadist belief that death is to be sought as a goal and that suicide bombers are hastening their entry into heaven, ignoring the amorality of the terrifying deaths they have inflicted on innumerable men, women and children.
 The words: "We love death as you love life" offer a complete inversion of the natural desire to cherish the life we have been given by our parents.
-(During the terrible five centuries of the Inquisition in Europe, which began in the thirteenth century with the Albigensian Crusade, a similar psychosis was triggered in the Catholic Church which consigned many thousands of 'heretics' to the flames).
+(During the terrible five centuries of the Inquisition in Europe, which was founded by St. Dominic in the thirteenth century after the Albigensian Crusade, a similar psychosis was triggered in the Catholic Church which consigned many thousands of 'heretics' to the flames).
 (3)

-Since their hearts have never flowered in response to beauty and the appreciation of art, they will not hesitate to destroy the artistic and cultural artefacts revered for centuries by others – such as the wonderful sculptures of the Buddha at Bamiyan or the priceless antiquities and shrines of Syria and Iraq, including the carefully preserved remains of the ancient city of Nimrud and Palmyra.
-They regard the destruction of these sites and destroying other cultures as a religious duty since they believe they are eradicating idolatry and apostasy.
+Since their hearts have never flowered in response to beauty and the appreciation of art, they will not hesitate to destroy the artistic and cultural artefacts revered for centuries by others – such as the wonderful sculptures of the Buddha at Bamiyan or the priceless antiquities and shrines of Syria and Iraq, including the carefully preserved remains of the ancient city of Nimrud and Palmyra or the Great Mosque in Mosul (2017).
+They regard the destruction of these sites and destroying other cultures and even their own as a religious duty since they believe they are eradicating idolatry and apostasy.
 (Christians in the fourth to sixth centuries AD, equally deranged and possessed by the same religious complex, brought similar destruction to the wonderful Pagan temples and statues in the name of their god).
 Now Islamic State (IS) has destroyed a part of Palmyra, removing and selling some of its ancient sculptures.
 They have even murdered with atrocious barbarism, Khaled al Assad, the 81-year-old revered archaeologist and Keeper of the Antiquities there.
 There seem to be no depths to which these depraved men will not sink in the service of their ideology.

 Espousing the extreme Wahhabist ideology described above, IS (Daesh) has instituted a brutal regime which is murdering helpless people like the Kurdish Yazidis as well as any Shia Muslims or Kurds it can lay hands on with the utmost barbarity, offering them the choice between converting to its brand of Islam or being decapitated, crucified or executed by firing squad.
 The captive Yazidi women have become virtual slaves: raped, used and abused as these men see fit.
 Their husbands, fathers, sons and brothers have been taken away to an unknown fate, probably executed.
 (It has just emerged, November 2015, that the older Yazidi women, the mothers and grandmothers, were murdered and buried in mass graves).
 Via the internet, IS is grooming naive young women in the West to become wives for its warriors, using a well-worn route into Syria from Turkey.
 Seeing their role as giving birth to future Sunni warriors, they have no inkling that their fate will be to become virtual house-bound servants and that they will lose control of their lives and may not escape their chosen fate except through death.
 They are utterly ignorant of the fact that the repressive Wahhabist attitude to women is identical to that which existed two and a half thousand years ago in Babylonia and Assyria, including the insistance that they should be completely veiled and accompanied by a male family member when leaving the house.
 (4)